The 4 Aspects

 The 4 Positions

 There are four positions in Attitudinal Psyche.
-Each position expresses a positive or negative disposition towards the self and others.
-These two dispositions are what come together in combination with the aspect held within to form a holistic portrayal of one’s attitude.
-Another way to look at each position or attitude is to imagine it as an energy that we perceive in a particular way.
+Each position expresses a positive or negative valence towards the self and others.
+These two valences are what come together in combination with the aspect held within to form a holistic portrayal of one’s overall attitude towards that aspect.
+Another way to look at each position is to imagine it as an energy that is perceived in a particular way.

 1st: Hoarding the aspect for yourself.
 A one-way street of energy into the self and you are the conductor.
 “I take what I want from the world in relation to the aspect as this is my greatest gift.”